There are two options for detecting and downloading your fresh play history:

-- Last.fm mode (aka LFM mode) – in this mode your Last.fm account is the sole source of your play data> There is no requirement that you own Sonos equipment for this mode.
+- Last.fm mode (aka LFM mode) – in this mode your Last.fm account is the sole source of your play data.
+Sonos equipment is not required.

 The simplest mode to set up, and delivers most of the benefits available from the other mode.

 |Easy set-up||Very simple install process.|

 |Benefits||AlbumPlays will import your Last.fm play counts into MediaMonkey.|

 |.||Play counts will be aggregated from across all music players which scrobble to Last.fm|

 |.||AlbumPlays can resurrect lost scrobbles in many cases|